Anya @ My Barcelona School

 If you get a chance to see the school when the children are being picked up at the end of the day, try to talk to the other families.
 How do they like the school?
 Can you see your family fitting into this group of parents?
 If your child does end up attending the school, you will most likely spend lots of time with these people for parties, playdates, school events etc. Are they approachable and open to answer any questions you have?

-If the school is only for children from 3-12 years old, which secondary schools have been assigned as feeder schools (follow-on schools)?
+If the school is only for children from 3-12 years old, which secondary schools does it feed in to?

 How to find out when the school Open Days are?